mkleehammer/surround/README.md

     (Hello)
     -------^

-To delete the parentheses, deselect and move the cursor back into the parentheses, such as the first 'l':
+To delete the parentheses, deselect and move the cursor anywhere back into the parentheses, such as to the first `l`:

     (Hello)
        ^

 Now press `C-. d (` or `C-. d )`.
-Open vs closed doesn't matter with this command since there is no inner versus outer versions.
+Open vs closed doesn't matter with this command - there is no inner vs outer.

     Hello
       ^